mjhendrickson/Web-Scraping-with-R/README.md

 ## A little help selecting the right elements
 There are a few ways to select elements from a webpage.
 1. Viewing the page source, which is not user friendly.
-2. Inspecting the page via Chrome, though this may not be available for other browsers.
+2. Inspecting the page via developer tools in any major browser.
 3. Selector Gadget (<https://selectorgadget.com/>), which allows point and click selection of elements.

 ## Presentation